dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 Someday, perhaps we'll get a RRUL test that is more correct.
 I've already got a name for it - Corrected RRUL.
 Call it: CRUL.

-And then we'll find some other reason why it's broken, and some other common traffic type (google standardized on AF41 for videoconferencing for example) we need to be measuring.
+And then... we'll find some other reason why it's broken, and some other common traffic type (google standardized on AF41 for videoconferencing for example) we need to be measuring.

 ## Flent uses RTT measurements rather than one way delay

-There is a pretty basic flaw in nearly all of flent (per above) in that it uses RTT based measurements and what's really needed is measurements of one way delay on (fixed) isochronous intervals (say, 10 or 20ms), and/or measurements within each flow to truly "get" whats going on.
+There is a pretty basic flaw in nearly all of flent (per above) in that it mostly uses RTT based measurements and what's really needed is measurements of one way delay on (fixed) isochronous intervals (say, 10 or 20ms), and/or measurements within each flow to truly "get" whats going on.

 The problem with the latter problem is no tool does it, and at the higher rates (like 10Gbit) actually doing timestamps well is problematic.